-The Elenia Finance Group's consolidated financial statements for the year ended 31 December 2016 have been prepared in accordance with the International Financial Reporting Standards (IFRS) and their interpretations (IFRIC) approved for application within the European Union (EU).
+The Elenia Finance Group's consolidated financial statements for the year ended 31 December 2017 have been prepared in accordance with the International Financial Reporting Standards (IFRS) and their interpretations (IFRIC) approved for application within the European Union (EU).
 The consolidated financial statements are compliant with the provisions of the Finnish Accounting Act and other regulations governing the preparation of financial statements in Finland.

-The Elenia Finance Group was established on 21 November 2013 and this is also the Group's IFRS transition date.
-The IFRS opening balance sheet was prepared for the date of establishment of the company 21 November 2013.
 The consolidated financial statements have been prepared based on historical cost, except for available-for-sale financial assets, financial assets and liabilities recorded at fair value through profit or loss and derivative contracts used for hedging purposes.

-All Group companies use the euro as their operating currency and all figures are reported in euros.
+All Group companies use the euro ("EUR") as their operating currency and all figures are reported in euros.
 The consolidated financial statements are presented in thousands of euros.
 There may be rounding discrepancies in the sum totals due to the presentation method used.